rclarsfull/ImageLight/README.md

 - **Max Candela** defines the highest value for which your ANN (Artificial Neural Network) was trained.
 - **IP Address** defines the address where your server runs.
 When it runs locally, enter "127.0.0.1".
 - **Port** defines the port on which the server runs.
 - **Timeout** specifies how many milliseconds the client waits for a response from the server.
+(Increase this if you get a completely green false-color image)
 - **Language for '.csv' File Save** This option lets you decide the formatting for "." and "," that your country uses.
 For example, "1/2" in Germany would be "0,5", while in England it would be "0.5".
 - **Calibrate Lens Correction** attempts to correct the Vignette of your lens.
 It's not perfect, but it reduces the Vignette effect of your lens.
 This requires an extra calibration step.
 - **Calibration Mode** disables the connection to the server.
 In this mode, you can collect Linear RGB data from your image for the calibration process.